Kartini (film)

-Kartini is a 2017 Indonesian biographical family drama film directed by Hanung Bramantyo and written by Bramantyo and Bagus Bramanti.
+Kartini (subtitled Princess of Java in other regions) is a 2017 Indonesian biographical family drama film directed by Hanung Bramantyo and written by Bramantyo and Bagus Bramanti.
 It features an ensemble cast, with Dian Sastrowardoyo starring in the title role of Indonesian woman emancipation heroine, Kartini.
 Christine Hakim, Acha Septriasa, Ayushita, Adinia Wirasti, and Reza Rahadian co-stars in supporting roles.

 Initially to be released on 2016, the film was delayed for a year.
 The film was released in Indonesia on 19 April 2017, two days before Kartini's day.
-Although being highly anticipated, the film turned out to perform below expectations.
-It gained just over 500 thousands viewers, a small viewership for a big budgeted local film.
-Despite turning a profitable venture, it is still considered an unexpected boxoffice disappointment for failing to reach less than 1 million viewers.
+Although being highly anticipated, the film performed below expectations gaining just over 500,000 viewers.